 OK, this is going to sound a little facile, but the Razer Thresher Ultimate is pretty much the best gaming headset if you want the freedom of wireless.
-With a great mix of serious audio quality, surprisingly understated style, and impressive wireless capability there are no other gaming headphones that come close.
+With a great mix of serious audio quality, surprisingly understated style, and impressive wireless capability there are few other gaming headphones that come close.

 The $217 (£212) Razer Thresher Ultimate cans are available in either Playstation or Xbox trim, but as both work happily with the PC via the base station, it just becomes a choice of whether you want them in classic Razer green trim or the blue.
 Personally, I like the blue.
 But given that the colouring is only used in a thin band around the ear cups, and for the small Razer logo itself, it’s hardly obtrusive.

 I’m really taken by the more serious, almost studio headphones-like style of the Thresher.
 I wasn’t massively taken by the headband at first, but having used the set for a while now they’re mighty comfortable, only pressing in a little around the bottom of the earcups.
 But they still feel incredibly light on the brain, even after a long session.

-Razer have also added Dolby Surround into the mix, accessible via a discrete button on the base station.
+Razer has also added Dolby Surround into the mix, accessible via a discrete button on the base station.
 That base station sits on your desktop and also offers optical I/O as well as a standard USB connection.

 The charging cable also extends from the subtle black box, but as the headset delivers a decent 16 hours of wireless battery – which bore up during our testing – you’re not going to have to plug in too often.